-Other operating income/(loss) increased by EUR 0.293 million in 2020, to EUR 0.029 million as compared to negative EUR 0.264 million in 2019.
-The increase arises from the lack of additional expenses, as the negative operating income (expense) in 2019 resulted from a loss on solar panels that showed defects and were removed.
+Other operating income/(loss) decreased by EUR 0.029 million in 2021, to EUR 0 as compared to negative EUR 0.029 million in 2020.

-Selling and distribution expenses increased by 50%, or EUR 0.778 million, to EUR 2.326 million in 2020 as compared to EUR 1.548 million in the prior year, principally driven by the increase in number of charging stations operational in Fastned's network, as well as to the increase in the number of new chargers installed on existing locations and the consequential expenses in relation with larger grid connections.
+Selling and distribution expenses increased by 48%, or EUR 1.127 million, to EUR 3.454 million in 2021 as compared to EUR 2.326 million in the prior year, principally driven by the increase in number of charging stations operational in Fastned's network, as well as to the increase in the number of new chargers installed on existing locations and the consequential expenses in relation with larger grid connections.